dmsdms39/dmsdms39/README.md

 ### Hi there 👋
 #

-- 🔭 I’m currently working on AI based app service IT company.
-- 🌱 I’m currently learning Spring/Java and Data Science.
+- 🌱 I’m currently learning Data Processing Tools and Kubernetes.
-- 👯 Experienced Backend Engineer/Developer with over 3 years of experience in IT company.
+- 👯 Experienced Backend Engineer/Developer with over 3 years of experience in IT company based on AI.
-- 💬 Great reputation for programming skills, algorithm and computational thinking.
+- 💬 Equipped with strong problem-solving abilities, willingness to learn, and excellent communication skills.
+Poised to contribute to team success and achieve positive results.
 - 🤔 To seek and maintain a job position that offers professional challenges utilizing programming skills, learning agility and problem-solving skills.
+Ready to tackle new challenges and advance organizational objectives with dedication and enthusiasm.

 #